jameslawler/notes/docs/portuguese-language/verbs/fechar.md

 ## Writing Prompts

-1. O que você fecha antes de sair de casa?
+1. O que fecha antes de sair de casa?
 What do you close before leaving the house?
 2. Quando o supermercado fecha hoje?
 When does the supermarket close today?
 3. Que empresa fecha muito cedo?
 Which business closes too early?